 In general, everything to identify the client application that sends the request or query.
 Two quick suggestions:

-If you control all applications and databases, choose the name of the application itself.
 If the application opens several connections, add another identifier like a package or a class name.
-Like currency-conversion-app or stock-exchange-rate-importer.

 If you don’t own the database or operate the external service, use the application name followed by some contact information.
-Like currency-conversion - [email protected].
-In case of trouble, the administrator can reach out.

 How to assign a name to a database connection